Green infrastructure and access to nature

 Information to inform development of county-wide environmental agenda.

-Oxfordshire County Council commissioned a review of the role and benefits of GI to Oxfordshire.
+In addition to the ANGSt review, Oxfordshire County Council commissioned a review of the role and benefits of GI to Oxfordshire in 2020.
 This work was undertaken by Dr Ingo Schüder of Oxfordshire-based consultancy Brillianto.
 The report “Making the Case for Investment in Green Infrastructure in Oxfordshire” can be downloaded below.
 There is also a summary report for policymakers and a one-page infographic that highlights the key challenges and opportunities.

 The county’s GI assets are under the ownership and control of many different people and organisations including landowners, farmers and land-managers, communities, companies, local authorities and third sector organisations.
 Partnership working and effective co-ordination of efforts are required to bring the different elements of GI together.